Skip to main content

 How to Identify

-Identified by dark green 4-sided needles on peg-like projections (rough twigs after needle drop), pendant secondary branchlets on mature trees, and large pendant cylindrical cones 4–7 inches (10–18 cm).
-The peg-like needle attachment and the pendant cones are species identifiers.
-The pendant branchlet habit develops with age.
+P. abies is identified by dark green 4-sided needles borne on peg-like projections (leaving a rough twig surface after needle drop), pendant secondary branchlets on mature trees, and large pendant cylindrical cones 4-7 inches (10-18 cm).
+Peg-like needle attachment and pendant cones are species identifiers; the pendant branchlet habit develops with age rather than on young plants.

 Appearance